Is Chelsea Houska Quitting ‘TM2’ Due To MTV’s Alleged Bad Edits?

 Following the addition of Briana DeJesus earlier this year, rumors began swirling in regard to DeJesus being brought to the series to replace one of the other stars of Teen Mom 2, specifically Chelsea Houska.
 Now, months later, as Houska continues to blast MTV for its unfair edits of her family, new rumors are circulating the web.

-On September 6, In Touch Weekly magazine shared a report, revealing that Chelsea Houska recently took aim at MTV online, claiming that the way they have portrayed her life at home with husband Cole DeBoer and her two kids, seven-year-old Aubree and seven-month-old Watson, is “horse sh-t.”
+On September 6, In Touch Weekly magazine shared a report, revealing that Chelsea Houska recently took aim at MTV online, claiming that the way they have portrayed her life at home with husband Cole DeBoer and her two kids, seven-year-old Aubree and seven-month-old Watson, is “horse s**t.”

 During her rant, as the magazine explained, Chelsea Houska told her fans and followers that she often steers clear of bashing the network that has been paying her bills for the past several years, she simply couldn’t stay silent after watching MTV take something Aubree had done and “stretched it as far as they possibly could.”